MohamadLebdeh/FinalProject/README.md

 # Simple Interest Calculator

-This repository contains a Bash script that computes simple interest from principal, annual rate, and time in years.
+This repository contains a Bash script that computes simple interest from principal annual rate, an time in years.

 ## Requirements
 - bash